NetherGamesMC/support/docs/troubleshooting-this-username-is-already-registered.md

 1. Open the [NetherGames Portal](https://portal.nethergames.org)
 2. Search for your username
 3. Check if the player was last seen over a year ago

-4. If yes, choose "Chat with us" at [ngmc.co/request](https://ngmc.co/request)
-5. Otherwise, we are unable to assist you further
+If yes, choose "Chat with us" at [ngmc.co/request](https://ngmc.co/request).
+Otherwise, we are unable to assist you further.